james-livefront/engineering_principles/README.md

 - **Codification**: How do we translate human principles and philosophies into patterns that LLMs can reliably apply?
 - **Evaluation**: What makes a good eval for engineering principles prompts?
 How do we measure success?
 - **Balance**: Where's the line between hard-coded rules (YAML patterns) vs letting LLMs research and decide?
+What are the best ways to give information to AI assistants?

-The answers aren't clear yet - LEAP represents an inital attempt at finding the right balance.
+The answers aren't clear yet - LEAP represents an initial attempt at finding the right balance.

+## Recent Enhancements

+### Latest Optimizations

+LEAP now includes significant improvements for production readiness:

+1. **Philosophy Integration**: Code generation prompts now include Livefront's core mantras and values for cultural context
+2. **Simplified Architecture**: Streamlined prompt generation with consolidated data loading
+3. **Enforcement Context**: Review prompts now show "What Happens Next" - the CI checks that should be implemented according to engineering standards
+4. **Focus Area Filtering**: Target specific principles (security, accessibility, testing) based on your review needs
+5. **Full YAML Utilization**: All 542 lines of guidance data (philosophy, enforcement, context rules) now integrated

 ## Philosophy